 Dr. Luis E. Torero, MD is a pediatric pulmonologist in Winfield, IL specializing in pediatric pulmonology, pediatric critical care and general practice.
-He graduated from Cayetano Heredia University in 1991 and has 34 years of experience.
-Dr. Luis E. Torero, MD is affiliated with Northwestern Medicine, Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern University Feinberg School of Medicine and Advocate Medical Group Hope Childrens Hospital.
+He graduated from Universidad Peruna Cayetano Heredia in 1991 and has 34 years of experience.
+Dr. Luis E. Torero, MD is affiliated with Northwestern Medicine, Northwestern University Feinberg School of Medicine, Ann & Robert H. Lurie Children's Hospital of Chicago and Advocate Medical Group Hope Childrens Hospital.

 Winfield, IL 60190